Coracoclavicular joints with situs inversus

 0 images remaining

-Enlarged conoid tubercle of the clavicle is seen to articulate with tubercle on the dorsomedial surface of the coracoid process - Bilateral coraco-clavicular joints – normal variant.
+Enlarged conoid tubercle of the clavicle is seen to articulate with the tubercle on the dorsomedial surface of the coracoid process: bilateral coracoclavicular joints, a normal variant.

 The heart is positioned inversely with right sided aortic arch and gastric shadow, suggestive of dextrocardia with situs inversus.

-Radiologists must try look for this joint, in the differential diagnosis of unexplained shoulder pain.
+Radiologists must check for this joint as a the differential diagnosis of unexplained shoulder pain.